toshuiit/learning/mail/mailcow.md

 ## DNS Preparation for mailcow

 domain: example.iitk.ac.in
-set hostname of server to mail.example.iitk.ac.in
+Set hostname of server to mail.example.iitk.ac.in
 Add A record for mail.example.iitk.ac.in in DNS
 Add MX record for domain example.iitk.ac.in to mail.example.iitk.ac.in
 CNAME record for the subdomains "autodiscover" as well as "autoconfig" and destination must point to mail.example.iitk.ac.in